Offering you general business guidance and short-term action planning during these uncertain times.

 - UK workers of any employer who is placed on the CJRS can keep their job, with the government paying up to 80% of a ‘furloughed worker’s’ wage costs, up to a total of £2,500 per worker each month.

-- This will be backdated to 1st March and will be initially open for 3 months, to be extended if necessary.
+- This will be backdated to 1st March and will be open until 31 October with some changes to the Scheme from 1 July.

 Self-Employed Income Support Scheme (SEISS)

-Self-employed individuals will be able to apply for a grant of up to 80% of average monthly trading profits for a 3-month period.
+Until 13 July 2020 Self-employed individuals can apply for a grant of up to 80% of average monthly trading profits to cover a 3-month period.
 This will be calculated by looking at average trading profits over the last 3 tax years (2016/17 to 2018/19) or shorter period where applicable.
-Like the Coronavirus Job Retention Scheme (CJRS), this is subject to a maximum claim of £2,500 per month (£7,500 over the 3-month period).Find out how to make a claim
+This grant is subject to a maximum claim of £2,500 per month (£7,500 over the 3-month period).Find out how to make a claim

 How to qualify